csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 - TODO mention polling

-Our team also has a Trello board where we use a form of Kanban.
-We post important information (To-do lists, pending tasks, links to Google documents, etc.) here as well.
-Group members can see when one member takes on a specific task, as well as when it is completed.
+Our team also has a Trello board where we use a modified form of Kanban.
+We post important information (To-do lists, pending tasks, documentation, etc.) here as well for everybody to see.
+Group members can see when one member takes on a specific task, as well as when it is ready for design, implementation, testing, and code review.
+We plan to use this board to facilitate a modified version of Kanban; we will pipeline our code and features on a Kanban board, but with the added oversight of a scrum master type role to keep all team members focused and on track.

 #### Q9: What are the rules regarding how your team works?

-Describe your team's working culture.
+We plan to have a fairly open working culture, where each team member is given a task or role and has freedom to handle it however they see fit.
+We've divided the project into general roles such as frontend, backend, database, etc. and each member will oversee and do any research, design, and implementation on any area they're in charge of.
+We'll have weekly meetings and consistent communication on our Discord server to ensure team members are organized and completing their tasks, and the team lead will oversee the Trello board to keep the project on track.
+When they merge a pull request to the master branch, we will require 3 code reviews to ensure only quality code is commited and that each team member has a sense of the overall state of the project.

 **Communications:**
  * What is the expected frequency?
 What methods/channels are appropriate?
  * If you have a partner project, what is your process (in detail) for communicating with your partner?

 Between group members, minimum of once a week because we have a weekly meetings.
-On average, we expect to speak with each other regarding the project about once every other day via our Discord channel or in person.
+On average, we expect to speak with each other regarding the project about once every other day via our Discord server or in person.
 For emergencies, we've all shared our phone numbers with each other except for 1 group member who didn't consent.
 Our expected frequency of communications with the partner is biweekly, as per the partners preference, with a Skype call or via email for immediate requests.
 We have a dedicated partner liason who will be responsible for keeping the partner up to date on our progress and sending emails if we have any questions.

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 If a group member doesn't attend a meeting or complete an assigned action item, the team lead will contact them and ask for justification about why they didn't attend.
-Since all the group members are friends in real life, we don't expect this to happen often and if it does we can just ask them in person.
+We have various ways to contact each other if needed including our official Discord server, email, phone number, or just in person if needed.
+The team lead is willing to step in if needed, and in extreme cases the TA or course coordinators would be contacted to find a resolution.
+Since each team member has a distinct role, we take it seriously if they don't contribute since covering their workload would be quite difficult.

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?